Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 A fourth study, BiasBusters, originally published in September 2025 and revised in March 2026, examined tool selection bias in LLMs.
 While focused on tool/API selection rather than brand recommendation directly, the mechanism it uncovered applies identically to vendor recommendation contexts.

 Translated to brand visibility: if your company's description in the publications AI engines index uses language that semantically aligns with the queries your buyers ask, you are more likely to be recommended.
-If a competitor's description is more tightly aligned with those query patterns, the AI will favor them, independent of actual product capability.
-The metadata layer (how publications describe your brand) is a first-class ranking signal in AI recommendations.
+The metadata layer — how publications describe your brand — is a first-class ranking signal in AI recommendations.

 The mechanism: why AI engines develop brand preferences